Tuesday, June 27, 2017

 USA: Let's Document the Mid-Century Modern Synagogues of Isador Richmond & Carney Goldberg

 Randolph, MA.
-Former Temple Beth Am. richmond & Goldberg, archs., ca. 1961.
+Former Temple Beth Am.
+Richmond & Goldberg, archs., ca. 1961.
 Photo: Google Streetscape.

 Randolph, MA.
 Former Temple Beth Am.
 Richmond & Goldberg, archs., ca. 1961.
 Photo: Tod Bryant